Miaxos/Asbru/README.md

 <br />

 /!\ WIP: Asbru won't be usable until version 0.1.0 /!\
+/!\ The target is to have a MVP right now, so the code might be ugly sometimes, it's on purpose to create a prototype first. /!\

 `Asbru` is an `async_graphql` Data-oriented Service Mesh generator: it'll generate an `async_graphql` project from a schema with resolvers, dataloaders, data-transformation.
 It'll create a Data-oriented service mesh from your schema so you'll just have to describe your microservices with your described schema to have a Data-Oriented Service Mesh like Airbnb's.